Python3-Training/PyQuest/CardGame/QuestCore/README.md

 # PyQuest Core

-Here are 100 flash cards for you to enjoy!
+Here are over 100 flash cards for you to enjoy!
 Feel free to print them, share them, or simply collect your 'fav...

 You can also [order these cards online](https://www.amazon.com/100-PyQuest-Cards-Randall-Nagy/dp/B0BZF8VHDJ/).